-Arnold Robinson, AICP, is the Director of the Community Partnerships Center at Roger Williams University.
+Arnold Robinson, AICP, is the Associate Dean for Community Engagement at Roger Williams University.
 Arnold holds his MA in Preservation Planning from Boston University, and BA in American Studies from Bates College.

 In his 25 years of practice in preservation and design he has served as the preservation and urban planner with New Bedford, MA, executive director of the Providence Preservation Society and project designer and urban planner with Newport Collaborative Architects.
 In addition to managing the CPC, Arnold teaches in the School of Architecture, Art and Historic Preservation at RWU, with a focus on preservation planning, historic rehabilitation methods, community facilitation and economic feasibility analysis.